Do You Know About Shock Loss After Hair Transplant?

 Hair Shedding after Hair Transplant is a universal characteristic that occurs after hair transplants.
 It occurs when hair and grafts are harvested.
 It is stored in the holding solution maintaining temperature and then inserted in the recipient area.
 These implanted grafts shed from the head which is temporary.
 These hairs grow back again in two weeks until six weeks of hair transplant.

 Shock loss is a temporary stage of Hair Shedding after Hair Transplant surgery, and it is considered as a temporary condition.
 It is the result of trauma to the scalp which takes place due to certain reasons.
 Most of the time, it is temporary and regrowth of hairs is seen after a certain time.
 Shock loss can occur during any kind of hair transplant technique.
 After every hair transplant surgery is performed, hairs surrounding the recipient area may face trauma and as a result of which they fall out.

-During FUE, hair is removed from the donor area using pneumatic pressure.
-A follicular unit transplant using the strip technique is less likely to cause shock loss in the donor area.
-But, if the surgeon attempts to harvest a large number of grafts at a single time and then doesn’t close the strip correctly, permanent hair loss can occur in the area.
-In the case of the recipient, stress on the miniaturized hair during transplant triggers the loss of hair that was healthy before transplant.
+During FUE (Follicular Unit Extraction), hair is removed from the donor area using pneumatic pressure.
+A FUT(Follicular Unit Transplant) using the strip technique is less likely to cause shock loss in the donor area.
+But, if the surgeon tries to harvest a large number of grafts at a single session and then doesn’t close the strip correctly, permanent hair loss can occur in the area.
+In the case of the recipient, stress on the miniaturized hair during transplant triggers the loss of hair which was healthy before transplant.